-Nancy Chikaraishi, associate professor of Architecture at Drury University (Springfield, MO) will feature her Life Interrupted exhibition at the World War II Japanese American Internment Museum in McGehee, Arkansas from April 16 through July 16.
+Nancy Chikaraishi, associate professor of Architecture at Drury University (Springfield, MO) will feature her Life Interrupted exhibition at the World War II Japanese American Internment Museum in McGehee, Arkansas for one month beginning mid-May.
 Her parents were internees at Rohwer.
-Her solo exhibition features artwork of the Japanese American struggle in the Camps.
+Her solo exposition features artwork of the Japanese American struggle in the Camps.